Skip to content

 Visiting Polesden Lacey with your dog

-Polesden Lacey is a three pawprint rated place.
+Polesden Lacey is a two pawprint rated place.
 Dogs are welcome in large parts of the garden and wider 1,600-acre estate at Polesden Lacey.
 Pick up a dog walkers’ leaflet when you arrive or download the guide before you visit.

 Article